Oluwabukunmii/Oluwabukunmii.githhub.io/README.md

 ---

-## 📚 What I’m Learning
+📚 What I’m Learning
 - Advanced ASP.NET Core patterns
 - Writing highly testable and maintainable APIs
 - Performance tuning and optimization
 - Cloud deployment and backend scalability on Azure

----
+- Building deeper understanding of backend architecture and system design

-## 📌 What I Care About
+📌 What I Care About
 - Writing clean, maintainable backend code
 - Performance optimization and scalability
 - Proper validation, logging, and error handling
 - Learning and applying best practices in backend engineering

+📌 Where I’m Going
+- Growing into a well-rounded backend engineer focused on building scalable and secure systems

 ---